Adslot/adslot-ui/README.md

 Generating New Components
 -------------------------

+__Adslot UI:__

 `yo react-webpack:component adslot-ui/ComponentName`

-or
+__Alexandria:__

-`yo react-webpack:component adslot-ui/component-name`
+`yo react-webpack:component alexandria/ComponentName`

-This creates a new component, its stylesheet and a basic test case.
+However, you __must__ change the file extension of the component and test to .jsx, as the generator only supports creating components with a .js extension.

-Most of the time you will want to add:
+Most of the time you will also want to add: `--stateless`

-`--stateless`

 That makes a stateless component (pure function, no internal state).